gvwilson/sensibleadventures/booksters-apprentice.md

 lackwit cake-eating…"

 Jaromir drew his sword and placed its point against the bosun's throat.
-"I want you to understand something," he said as the bosun's words stopped in his throat.
-"We are not animals.
-None of us–*none* of us–will ever do to you what people like you have done to the Hett for hundreds of years.
+"We are not animals," he said without preamble as the bosun's words caught in his throat.
+"None of us–*none* of us–will ever do to you what people like you have done to the Hett for hundreds of years.
 It would be an insult to everything we believe."

 "But you need to understand, right in your gut, that things have changed."
 He clenched a fist in front of his belly for emphasis as he